Hausa

 History & Origins

 Hausa is a Chadic language belonging to the Afroasiatic language family.
-Historically, it spread extensively as a lingua franca through trade across West Africa.
+Historically, it spread extensively as a lingua franca through trans-Saharan trade networks.

 Cultural Significance